Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Description of FLRMs and bootstrap

 An initial, though naive, bootstrap version $\hat{\beta}_{h_n, naive}^*$ of the FPCR estimator $\hat{\beta}_{h_n}$ can be found as

 by directly imitating the definition of $\hat{\beta}_{h_n}$ in \eqref{eq_fpcr} with bootstrap data.
 The validity of this naive bootstrap, though, requires caution.
-The issue is that, in the bootstrap world, we need to define bootstrap version $\beta^*$ of the true parameter $\beta$ and, for flexibility, one might consider a FPCR estimator $\beta^*\equiv \hat{\beta}_{g_n} \equiv \hat{\ga}_{g_n}^{-1} \hat{\Dt}_n$ determined by a general truncation level $g_n$ in \eqref{eq_fpcr}.
-It turns out that the naive bootstrap estimator $\hat{\beta}_{h_n, naive}^*$ must be restricted to a bootstrap parameter $\beta^*\equiv \hat{\beta}_{g_n}$ defined by $g_n=h_n$.
-The reason is due to a type of construction bias in the naive bootstrap, related to mimicking the linear structure in the model \eqref{eq_model}.
-Unless the bootstrap parameter $\beta^*$ is specifically chosen as $\hat{\beta}_{h_n}$, which imposes limitations for implementation and numerical performance, the naive bootstrap construction will be biased with a provably substantial and adverse effect on inference (cf.~\autoref{prop_pb_naive_fail}).
+The issue is that, in the bootstrap world, we require a bootstrap version $\beta^*$ of the true parameter $\beta$ and, for flexibility, one might consider a FPCR estimator $\beta^*\equiv \hat{\beta}_{g_n} \equiv \hat{\ga}_{g_n}^{-1} \hat{\Dt}_n$ determined by a general truncation level $g_n$ in \eqref{eq_fpcr}.
+It turns out that the naive bootstrap estimator $\hat{\beta}_{h_n, naive}^*$ must restrictively use a bootstrap parameter $\beta^*\equiv \hat{\beta}_{g_n}$ defined by $g_n=h_n$ due to a construction bias in the naive bootstrap.
+Unless the bootstrap parameter $\beta^*$ is specifically chosen as $\hat{\beta}_{h_n}$, which imposes limitations for implementation and numerical performance, the naive bootstrap will be provably biased with an adverse effect on inference (cf.~\autoref{prop_pb_naive_fail}).